June-Skeeter/Module6_GEOS270/docs/Content_Part1.md

 ### QC1

-It is important to avoid using qualitative color pallets or graduated symbols for _____ data because they can imply a ranking/direction, even though this type of data has no rank/direction.
+It is important to avoid using sequential color pallets or graduated symbols for _____ data because they can imply a ranking/direction, even though this type of data has no rank/direction.

 ### QC2